 - Recruiting and training nearly 3,000 poll workers to administer mandated procedures and serve a linguistically and culturally diverse electorate;

-- Facilitating voting at City Hall starting 29 days before every election;
+- Facilitating early voting programs beginning 29 days before each Election Day;

-- Organizing the collection of ballots and election results data on election night;
+- Organizing the collection of ballots and election results data from polling places on Election Night;

 - Performing tabulation of ballots and reporting election results;

-- Conducting the official canvass of votes cast to ensure the accuracy and validity of election results
+- Conducting an Official Canvass of votes cast to verify the accuracy and validity of election results

 The San Francisco Department of Elections and Elections Commission Statement of Incompatible Activities (PDF) guides officers and employees of the Department of Elections and Elections Commission about the kinds of activities that are incompatible with public duties and therefore prohibited.

 Voter Bill of Rights